 Once you have your mushroom garden, observe the mushrooms as they go through various growth stages.
 Please do not wait until they are fully grown and are producing spores to start harvesting.
 The rule of thumb is to start picking them once the caps open.
 If you wait any longer, the veil will break, and the mushrooms will begin releasing spores.

 When you’ve got your harvest, add the mushrooms to your food, brew them like coffee or tea, and drink the liquid.
 Some people add them to tobacco or add them to their weed joint.
-Liquid psilocybin can also be extracted as they do for CBD oil or hash oil from cannabis.
+Liquid psilocybin can also be extracted as they do for CBD oil or hash oil from cannabis. items such as flowers, weed edibles from Just Cannabis, and more.
 The liquid that comes off is clear brown and is sold in a tiny vial.

 Growing Magic Mushrooms at Home